“There’s a ghost in this house,” says Monica.

 “I’m leaving!” says Nell, her feet banging on the stairs.
 “I’m packing my bags.
 Ten minutes and I’m in my car and I’m never coming back!”
 Her feet stop banging.
 A door slams.

 Nell is driving.
 And Nelly is on the seat beside her.
 Sometimes Nelly is in the driver’s seat too.
 But she weighs nothing, displaces no air, and her hands on the wheel cannot shift it a micron.
 So Nell never notices.
 The car is on an incline, nose down.
 The forest is rushing uphill, back to where they used to be.
 Nelly notices that there are tranquil places in the forest—behind the trees that move so fast they can hardly be seen, behind the other trees that move more slowly, and seem to rotate as they pass.
 These tranquil places are where the sunlight comes down to touch the leaves or grass.
 Places where deer might like to take their careful, stiff-legged steps, or perk up their big-eyed heads.
 Nelly thinks these places are beautiful.
 She thinks driving is beautiful too, the way it transforms the world into constant transformation.
 Nell also knows that the world shooting past her windshield is beautiful.
-As she flees Monica and a life so love-sore and turned against itself that she fears it will only bring her pain, shame, and bleak solitude, what she wants most is to feel the beauty all around her.
+As she flees Monica and a life so love-sore and turned against itself that she fears it will only bring her pain, shame and bleak solitude, what she wants most is to feel the beauty all around her.
 What she wants is for that beauty to fill her completely.
 In this way she is nearly united with Nelly, because, in this instant, Nelly is completely beauty-filled.

 Nell is standing in the forest at night.
 She is taking notes in the dark, her flashlight off and dangling from her belt.
 To her right, on the trunk of a fallen tree, the green light of her digital recorder glows like a plump star fallen to earth.
 And in the darkness all around her, amidst the stirring of insects and leaves, there are foxes crying.
 To Nell, these cries are tapered and moon-white.
 They rise like pale flames, first here, then there, then farther away—then so close they set the hair on her arms upright.
 And they are human.
 Like the voiced despair of women and children at the instant of some swift, silent death.
 So many—every second or two for the last half hour, in so many parts of the forest.
 The cries are a language.
 Nell is certain of that.
 But a language so foreign, human ears don’t know how to sort its meaningful parts from its noise.
 This is her first good recording.
-When she has more, she will play them though her computer, slowed down, broken into their constituent elements.
+When she has more, she will play them through her computer, slowed down, broken into their constituent elements.
 She will turn them into graphs, into sheets of numbers.
 And she will compare them to her notes about temperatures, noises, breezes and time, to see if such factors correlate in any way to the cries.
 But her expectations are low.
 She knows that to really understand what the foxes are saying, she would have to watch them in their dens, or as they brush snouts, or pick their ways between bushes, over desiccated leaves.
 She would have to enter fox eyes, fox noses, fox ears, fox hearts.

-Ghosts are only potential, so can never fail.
+Ghosts are only potential, so they can never fail.
 Not Nell.
 Nell can fail and fail.
 There are moments—this is one—when she feels she is only failure.
 She is in the car again.
 Returning after having already returned.
 “I knew it!”
 Monica said that afternoon, as Nell drove back into the driveway.
 “I don’t believe in running away,” said Nell.
 And later she said, “I won’t be home for dinner.”
 Failure.
 All of it.
 And now she is following a yellow line back through the black.
 She clicks off the radio because the songs make her sad.
 Nelly, too, is sad.
 Sad because she knows that Nell can be beauty-filled.
 Sad because she knows that there is no reason why Nell should not be beauty-filled.
 But Nell has failed.
 And Nell will fail and fail.
 Nelly knows that failure is part of being real.
 But that is all she knows.
 To Nelly, failure is just another thing among things—a thing she can know only from the outside.
 Like skin.
 Nelly is fascinated by skin—that boundary between everything she knows about being Nell and everything she doesn’t.
 Oh, if she could only live a single instant inside that skin!
 Oh, if she could only comprehend the complexities of being female in female skin in a world so full of men!
 Nelly knows that failure is nothing like being female in female skin.
 But her tendency to see it that way confuses her.
 Makes her wonder if failure isn’t, in fact, a secret form of joy.
 Deeply secret.
 She is wrong.
 She knows she is wrong.
 But she can’t make the thought go away.
 Nell drives back though the black.
 But the thought stays.

 “Hey!
 Hey!” shouts Monica, lifting her arm over her head.